-A designer should, so far as is reasonably practicable, make sure that health and safety risks arising from erecting and installing plant are eliminated or minimised.
+A designer should, so far as is reasonably practicable, make sure that health and safety risks arising from erecting and installing plant are managed.
 These risks may include:

-- working at dangerous heights, leading to falls - stretching or bending at an unnatural angle, leading to injuries.
+- working at dangerous heights, leading to falls - stretching or bending at an unnatural angle, leading to injuries - hazardous exposures during installation or commissioning e,g, hazardous gases, fumes, vapours, noise, vibration, light.